mlund/faunus/docs/_docs/energy.md

 ## Solvent Accessible Surface Area

 Note that the implementation of Solvent Accessible Surface Area potential is considered _experimental_.
-The code is untested, unoptimized and the configuration syntax below can change.
+The code is untested, unoptimized, and the configuration syntax below can change.
 The FreeSASA library option has to be enabled when [compiling].

 `sasa`       | SASA Transfer Free Energy